Archit-Dhingra/Savora/README.md

 - [Contact](#contact)

 ## 📊 Introduction

-This is a full-stack food ordering web application built using the MERN stack (MongoDB, Express, React, Node.js).
-The application consists of a customer-facing app for ordering food and an admin app for managing orders, menu items, and more.
+Savora is a full-stack food ordering web application built using the MERN stack (MongoDB, Express, React, Node.js).
+It provides a seamless experience for users to browse food items, manage cart, place orders, and allows admins to manage menu items and orders efficiently.

 ## 🚀 Features

 - User authentication and authorization
 - Browse food items
 - Add items to the cart and place orders